ngcloud/bootstrap/README.md

 ## Power users

 For users not willing to use the creator docker image follow the instructions in [power users](https://github.com/ngcloud/bootstrap/blob/master/docs/power_users.md) to setup your computer or vm

+## Support/question/discussion

+We use [Discord](https://discord.gg/BamQKyp) for chat.
+GitHub issues is also best.